Skip to content

 • GET /api/v1/artifacts/config: expose storage configuration for clients and smoke tests.

-Artifact records include sha256, size_bytes, created_at, retention_seconds, and a root-relative path.
+Artifact records include owner_principal, sha256, size_bytes, created_at, retention_seconds, and a root-relative path.
+Session IDs, client filenames, artifact selectors, and design names are stored only as metadata; filesystem locations use server-generated opaque directories and fixed payload filenames.
+Expiration cleanup is restricted to the authorized session.
 The API does not claim cloud storage, multi-tenant isolation, or procurement/manufacturing approval.

 OpenAPI contract